-The marketing of investment funds requires an authorisation by BaFin or at least a European marketing passport under the AIFMD or under the UCITS Directive.
+The marketing of investment funds requires an authorisation by BaFin or at least a European marketing passport under the Alternative Investment Fund Managers Directive (AIFMD) or under the Undertakings for Collective Investment in Transferable Securities (UCITS) Directive.
 A private placement regime is no longer available in Germany.

-The only exception available applies to German-registered sub-threshold managers (see question 3).
-German-registered sub-threshold managers can market their funds using the private placement exemption available under the German implementation of the EU Prospectus Directive or, as applicable, the private placement exemption available under the Asset Investment Law.
+The only exception available applies to German-registered subthreshold managers.
+German-registered sub-threshold managers can market their funds on a private placement basis.

 The German funds marketing regime distinguishes between domestic funds, EU funds and non-EU funds, as well as between domestic fund managers, EU fund managers and non-EU fund managers.
-It further distinguishes between UCITS and AIFs, as well as - with regard to AIFs - whether the funds are marketed to professional investors, semi-professional investors or retail investors.
+It further distinguishes between UCITS and alternative investment funds (AIFs), as well as - with regard to AIFs - whether the funds are marketed to professional investors, semi-professional investors or retail investors.